Community Service Requirement History at Wittenberg

 - The deadline for CMSV 100 registration is typically the 3rd Friday in May.

 - The intent of the requirement is to have students serve within the Springfield/Clark County community, and primarily with one of the partner sites listed on the Community Service Opportunities List.
 If a student wants to pursue a service experience that is not on the Opportunities List, then they must fill out a Self-design proposal.
 When reviewing the proposal, the Director of Community Service will consider if a similar opportunity can be offered in the local community, if the service meets the guidelines for CMSV 100, and if the experience allows the student to achieve the desired outcomes of CMSV 100.
-The self-design proposal deadline is Friday, June 6th or prior to starting the service.
+The self-design proposal deadline is the Friday of the 4th week of the semester or prior to starting the service, whichever comes first.

 - Summer registration for CMSV 100 carries the presumption that the student will be enrolling in the following Fall semester since completion requires that the student attend a mandatory reflection session during the 1st week of the Fall semester.